voxpupuli/puppet-minecraft/README.md

 Puppet.
 (There is also the "replace" attribute on the Puppet file resource, but this is not what we want because, if the file is being managed, we want changes in the manifest to be updated in the files.)

+### Adding CraftBukkit Plugins

+CraftBukkit plugins can be installed by using the defined resource `minecraft::plugin`.
+You must specify the plugin name (lacking the '.jar' file extension) and the complete URL for the download source.